 - June 13, 2024 – Tier 2 Program Overview Kick-off, overview of Tier 2 what qualifies, requirements for complying, July 1, 2023 starting point for Benchmarking, EMP & O&M.

-- November 14, 2024, 11 am to 12 pm – Utilities Q&A, DOR presentation, Portal application verification and approval, uploading data, barriers, responsibilities and requirements, timing of payment what works best, how much time does a utility need to earmark the funding?
+- November 14, 2024, 11 am to 12 pm – Utility Provider Focus – Q&A, DOR presentation, Portal application verification and approval, uploading data, barriers, responsibilities and requirements, timing of payment what works best, how much time does a utility need to earmark the funding?

-- December 12, 2024, 11 am to 12 pm – Finalizing the Program Finalizing the Program, 30 days for comment then finalize the guidebook.
-Thanks to everyone who took the short survey in our last announcement letting us know if you were interested in participating in the Tier 2 program.
+- December 12, 2024, 11 am to 12 pm – Finalizing the Program – Finalizing the Program, 30 days for comment then finalize the guidebook.

 The Energy Audit Incentive for Public Buildings program offers $20 million to assist publicly owned buildings with the cost of energy audits that are required to participate Clean Buildings Performance Standard (CBPS) and the Early Adopter Incentive Program.
 Commerce is currently building a list of verified energy professionals who want to be part of our statewide network of Qualified Energy Auditors who will perform energy audits in accordance with the Clean Buildings Performance Standard program.